Draud-Egomann/BlazorWebTemplate/README.md

 ## Project Configurations

+### Web

+The `Web` project contains the Blazor Web App and is configured to use the `Data` project as the database context.

 ### docker-compose

 The `docker-compose` project contains two start profiles, `docker-compose` and 'DB only'.
 The `docker-compose` profile will start the application and the database, while the 'DB only' profile will only start the database.